 This is a guest post by Ayngelina of Bacon is Magic.
-She will be writing a series of articles on traveling as a solo female in your 30s.
+She will be writing a series of articles on traveling as a solo female in your thirties.

 In the last 14 months, I have traveled from Mexico to Argentina solo.
 What surprises me most are people’s reactions to a female alone in Latin America; they often ask what special safety precautions I take.
 My first reaction is that I have none.
-But then I realize that after nearly two decades of traveling, some things come second-nature and feel like common sense.
+But then I realize that after nearly two decades of traveling, some things are second nature and feel like common sense.

 Public city transportation is ripe for pickpockets.
 Never carry anything in your back pocket, and always be aware of your surroundings.
 It’s not just young men that pickpocket, either.
-Sometimes it is a group of women who will kindly bump into you or cram around you on a bus.
+Sometimes it’s a group of women who will kindly bump into you or cram around you on a bus.

 On longer rides, if you would prefer to sit next to a woman on a bus or train, simply ask.
 In some cases, the clerks have passenger information and are happy to help you.

 Lastly, find out how much a cab will cost from the bus station.
 I always find this out from a hostel.
-To double check, I ask the security guard inside the bus station where to find the best cabs so that when I walk outside I am confident on where to go and the price to ask.
+To double check, I ask the security guard inside the bus station where to find the best cabs so that when I walk outside, I’m confident on where to go and the price to ask.

-Although I am a brunette, I am still learning Spanish.
-My goal is not to blend in as a local (there are too many subtleties that I cannot learn), but I do aim to look as if I live there and know what I am doing.
-My best hope is that they think I am an expat and shift their attention to someone who looks easier to rob.
+My goal is not to blend in as a local (there are too many subtleties that I cannot learn), but I do aim to look as if I live there and know what I’m doing.
+My best hope is that thieves think I’m an expat and shift their attention to someone who looks easier to rob.

 Never wear your iPod while walking around.
 Not only does it make you less aware of your surroundings, but it makes you a target for thieves who will either pick pocket you or just confront you with a weapon.

 Carry small change in one pocket and larger bills in your bra (or undies, men).
 Never flash big bills to anyone.